tlanglois1111/ha-leak-detector-blueprint/README.md

 # ha-leak-detector-blueprint
-A blueprint for detecting leaks with a filter for unwanted sensors like rain sensors
+A blueprint for detecting leaks from a selected list of moisture sensors